 Just Write is written on a post-it taped to the inside of my computer.
 As I continue down the road of my own journey of self-development and discovery, I have challenged myself to wake-up each morning and JUST WRITE.
 These two words inspire me, even when I am feeling empty, to Just Write.
 I aim for twenty minutes each morning sometimes less, sometimes more, but I always walk away feeling better than I started.
 These blog entries are the product of following through on this commitment to myself.
 There is no rhyme or reason other than to Just Write.
 I am glad you are here.
 Perhaps I can inspire you to go more in the direction of vulnerability and curiosity of how this simple act can play a part in your overall well-being when YOU JUST WRITE .

 This month I turned forty-one and for the first time in all my life I celebrated my birthday, no cake.
 I no longer depend on sugar to enhance my good mood or it's ability to numb me from whatever uncomfortable emotion I experience.
 Instead, over these last nine months and the biggest contributor to my success of living a sugar-free lifestyle I have sought out and experimented with alternatives or diversions as I like to call them.
 Things such as meditation, intentional breathing, reading, grounding, journaling, being in nature, bike riding, hiking, strengthening my relationship with myself or should I say CONNECTION.
 Connection has been a POWER word for me, especially since the introduction to life living with Covid.
-The more connected I feel to myself, my family and my community the happier I am, period.
+The more connected I feel to myself, my family and my community the happier I am, period and better equipped to handle the stress and obstacles that comes at me.
 Exercise and movement has been a non-negotiable for me for last twelve years so these diversions I listed above are in addition to my daily workout regime.